kobinabrandon/kobinabrandon/README.md

 ### Who am I?
-I'm Kobina, and I'm a budding Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.
+I'm a Machine Learning Engineer (MLE) of Ghanaian, Sierra Leonean and British heritage.

-After studying mathematics for much of my early adult life, I decided that a career in academia wasn't for me, and that I'd rather build things that make me money by making even more money for other people.
+After studying mathematics for much of my early adult life, I decided that a career in academia wasn't for me, and that I'd rather build things, specifically complete machine learning systems that solve problems I care about.

+My work generally adheres to the three-pipeline architecture: that is a feature, training, and inference pipeline.

+- The feature pipeline takes raw data, performs pre-processing steps, and produces training data.
+- The training pipeline trains multiple carefully selected models, complete with hyper-parameter tuning, and experiment tracking to make it easy to assess, report, and experiment with model performance, with eventual use of a model registry to save selected models.
+- Finally, the inference pipeline saves features and predictions to a feature store, and provides ways for predictions to be served to the end-users.

 ### Projects
-I'm currently engaged in building multiple free and open source end-to-end ML systems (all licenced under GPLv3):
+I'm currently building multiple free and open source end-to-end ML systems (all licenced under GPLv3):
   - a batch ML service that provides hourly predictions for how many arrivals and departures will take place in Chicago's Divvy bike sharing system.
   - a machine translation service that uses pretrained transformers (and I'd like to experiment with building one from scratch).
   - a vision project that identifies mushrooms using images, and proceeds to provide further information on said mushroom.
   - a real-time service that is yet to be fully conceptualised.

-### My Views on Responsible ML System Development
-The world's gone a bit AI crazy, and people are looking to shoehorn machine learning into any and all software with minimal regard for the consequences.
-This is quite dangerous, because there's too much money being poured into making things, and not enough talk about what should and shouldn't be made.
-I hope we'll become more circumspect in this regard, even if it affects the amount of work that people like me get.

-I believe that the coming years will show that machine learning applications have a greater potential to turn this world into a dystopian hellhole than any other technology with the exception of nuclear weapons.
-There is already a long and recorded history of various proprietary programs being used to covertly surveil and exploit us, and these surveillance capabilities are being enhanced by machine learning microservices to profile and pigeonhole us in various ways.
-For this reason, I think that MLEs should be cognisant of the potentially destructive power that they wield. **I also think that free and open source (FOSS) machine learning development will very shortly become essential for the privacy and security of all mankind.**
+### Other Interests

-Beyond my personal professional goals, I would like to somehow apply my skills to contribute in some small way to the technological and economic advancement of my fellow Africans.
+- Beyond my personal professional goals, I would like to somehow apply my skills to contribute in some small way to the technological and economic advancement of my fellow Africans.
+- I also harbour a growing interest in embedded machine learning, as I'd like to be able to use my systems to extend the functionality of cameras, sensors, and other devices so that they can serve new purposes.
+For this reason, I am learning Rust development.

 ### :hammer_and_wrench: Languages and Tools